 The fund is 99.6% securities, and the rest is cash, so there is no diversification from an asset-class perspective.
 There is also no geographical diversification (other than whatever geographical distribution the underlying REITs have).
 The sector division is relatively neater.
 Residential and retail REITs hold the most significant position, 24.7%, and 24.6%, respectively, whereas, the third-largest chunk is industrial REITs (20.7%).
 The rest is distributed among diversified REITs, Office, and Healthcare REITs.

 It’s top five are a bit different from the earlier ETF.
 Granite is in both of them, but the rest are different.
-The leading security, Boardwalk REIT, is a Canadian REIT that doesn’t trade on TSX.
-Instead, it trades across the border, on an Over-The-Counter securities exchange.
+The leading security, Boardwalk REIT, is a Canadian REIT that trades on TSX.

 The underlying securities of this fund also tend to favor growth as well as dividends.
 It offers a five-year CAGR of 7.4% and a respectable 5% yield.